Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 ## Cohort definition
-The cohort is defined using several the following criteria:
+The cohort is defined using the following criteria:

 **Inclusion:**
   - A Quality Outcome Framework code for depression